Doctor of Nursing Practice

 Note: This certificate is not representative of the FNP credential.
 The award of this certificate of completion represents that the individual has completed the educational requirements for examination and licensure as a family nurse practitioner.

 - Dr. Annette Barnes, Graduate Program Chair

-- Kristi Jenkins, Administrative Assistant for Graduate Programs
+- Dawn Ford, Administrative Assistant for Graduate Programs